damien1/dbc-backup-2/plugin_readme.md

 * Manual backup - anytime you want to save a backup before updating WordPress or installing a plugin you can.

 = Additional Info =
-The plugin will try to auto create the export directory.

 This plugin creates it's own sql file and does not use mysqldump like most other plugins.

 During backup, a log is created that includes, the generation date, file, filesize, status and the duration of the generation.

-The backup files are identical to what phpmyadmin would produce because DBC Backup is using the key procedures of phpmyadmin.
+The backup sql export files can be imported with phpmyadmin or apps like Sequel Pro.

 DBC Backup was built to be fast, flexible and as simple as possible.
+That's why there are no built-in export options.

+This plugin doesn't require your server to have mysqldump

 = Checkout my other work =